xlladdins/xll/docs/Excel4MacrosE-G.md

 **ENABLE.COMMAND**(**bar\_num**, **menu**, **command**, **enable**, subcommand)

-Bar\_num    is the menu bar in which a command resides.
+Bar\_num&nbsp;&nbsp;&nbsp;&nbsp;is the menu bar in which a command resides.
 Bar\_num can be the number of a built-in menu bar or the number returned by a previously run ADD.BAR function.
 See ADD.COMMAND for a list of the built-in menu bar numbers.

-Menu    is the menu on which the command resides.
+Menu&nbsp;&nbsp;&nbsp;&nbsp;is the menu on which the command resides.
 Menu can be either the name of a menu as text or the number of a menu.
 Menus are numbered starting with 1 from the left of the screen.

-Command    is the command you want to enable or disable.
+Command&nbsp;&nbsp;&nbsp;&nbsp;is the command you want to enable or disable.
 Command can be either the name of the command as text or the number of the command.
 The top command on a menu is command 1.
 If command is 0, ENABLE.COMMAND enables or disables the entire menu.

-Enable    is a logical value specifying whether the command should be enabled or disabled.
+Enable&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether the command should be enabled or disabled.
 If enable is TRUE, Microsoft Excel enables the command; if FALSE, it disables the command.

-Subcommand    is the name of the command on a submenu that you want to enable.
+Subcommand&nbsp;&nbsp;&nbsp;&nbsp;is the name of the command on a submenu that you want to enable.
 If you use subcommand, you must use command as the name of the submenu.
 Use subcommand 0 to enable an entire submenu.

 **Remarks**